hrbrmstr/Rforecastio/README.md

 Rforecastio
 ===========

-v1.1.1 update:
+v1.2.0 update:

 I've bumped up the version number of `Rforecastio` to `1.1.1`.
 The new features are:

-- removing the SSL certificate bypass check (it doesn't need it anymore)
+- fixed horrible bug in the package code that will finally teach me to clear the environment before testing
+- added `...` to the `fio.forecast` function call to let users pass in `ssl.verifypeer=FALSE` and `proxy="host:port"` options (any CURL options, actually). h/t Stefan Fritsch
 - using `plyr` for easier conversion of JSON->data frame
-- adding in a new `daily.df` forecast data frame
+- adding in a new `daily` forecast data frame
-- roxygen2 inline documentation (so the pkg docs are a bit better)
+- roxygen2 inline documentation
 - the `minutely` conversion code now handles missing element properly

 *********